What's the difference between a psychiatrist and a psychologist?

 Psychotherapists' specialties are usually self-selected based on interest, training and/or experience.
 With a few exceptions, no licensing board or professional association certifies a therapist's competence in a specialty area.
 (One exception is that some professional associations certify special competency in treating chemical dependence or substance abuse.)

 People often wonder if they should see someone who specializes in the treatment of particular symptoms, such as anxiety or depression.
-My view is that there are an infinite ways that a person can end up depressed or anxious.
-How a person resolves that depression or anxiety will be a unique blend of his or her life experiences, strengths and goals.
+My view is that there are infinite ways that a person can end up depressed or anxious.
+How a person resolves depression or anxiety will be a unique blend of his or her life experiences, strengths and goals.
 The symptom doesn't determine what that unique blend will be.
-Rather, that unique blend evolves (in the context of therapy) as a person and their therapist work together to make sense of the person's experiences.
+Rather, that unique blend evolves (in the context of therapy) as that person and his or her therapist work together to make sense of the person's experiences.
+In other words, it's not therapeutic techniques that help people heal and grow - it's the therapeutic relationship

-That said, I feel comfortable to say that my specialty is helping people to understand and accept themselves so they can better enjoy their lives, reduce avoidable emotional suffering and cope better with emotional pain that is an unavoidable part of life.
-I see individual adults, couples and families.
+That said, my specialty is helping people to understand and accept themselves so they can better enjoy their lives, reduce avoidable emotional suffering and cope better with the unavoidable emotional pain that is part of every life.
+I help individual adults, teens, couples and families.

 Are you going to tell me everything that's wrong with me?